PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/natgw/README.md

 - `resource_group_name` - (`string`, optional) name of a resource group hosting the sourced Public IP resource, ignored when `create = true`.
 - `id`                  - (`string`, optional, defaults to `null`) ID of the Public IP to associate with the NAT Gateway.
-                          Property is used when Public IP is not created or sourced within this module but with the `public_ip` module instead.
+                          Property is used when Public IP Address is not created or sourced within this module.

 The module operates in 3 modes, depending on combination of `create` and `name` properties: